arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 Since Arrow Fx uses this lazy behavior by default we don't have to resort to special configuration arguments when creating deferred computations.

-The value `program` below is pure and referentially transparent because `fx` yields a lazy computation.
+The value `program` below is pure and referentially transparent because `fx` returns a lazy computation.

 ```kotlin:ank:playground
 import arrow.unsafe